Homomorphic Encryption Usability in Data Security

 Definition and Basics

-Homomorphic encryption is a technique that allows operations on encrypted data without decrypting it first.
-It uses mathematical algorithms for computations on ciphertext.
-The output is the same as if the operations were performed on plaintext.
-Encrypting data before outsourcing it to cloud services maintains privacy and confidentiality.
-It works by applying encryption schemes that support mathematical operations such as addition or multiplication on the ciphertext.
-This preserves the security of the encrypted data while allowing computations to be carried out.
-The decrypted result, when obtained, will match the output of the operations conducted on the unencrypted data.
+Homomorphic encryption is a method that lets you perform operations on data without needing to reveal it first.
+Additionally, it uses algorithms for calculations on the coded data.
+Consequently, the result is the same as if the operations were done on the original, unprotected data.
+Furthermore, protecting data before sending it to cloud services helps keep privacy and confidentiality.
+Specifically, it works by using techniques that allow math operations like addition or multiplication on the coded data.
+As a result, this keeps the data safe while still allowing calculations.
+Ultimately, the final result, when received, will be the same as if the operations were done on the unprotected data.

 How does Homomorphic Encryption Work?